 The emotional side of self-care is really about caring for your emotional needs by identifying what it is you're feeling and then moving forward in a way that honors yourself and those emotions.
-When our emotional self-care needs are not being addressed, we tend to feel frustrated and burned-out.
-Strategies to consider are learning to say no in order to protect your time, remembering to breathe when you feel your emotions running the show, reserving "sorry" for things in which you are truly sorry and working to find the words necessary to communicate to others with clarity.
+When our emotional self-care needs are not addressed, we tend to feel frustrated and burned-out.
+Strategies to consider are learning to say no in order to protect your time, remembering to breathe when you feel your emotions running the show, reserving "sorry" for situations where you are truly at fault, and working to find the words necessary to communicate to others with clarity.
 Bottom line, you are in charge of what energy you allow to enter into your life.
-Get better at setting boundaries that protect your space and time and notice, name and validate your emotions when they make an appearance.
-Give yourself grace and allow yourself to process what you're going through without judgment or guilt.
+Get better at setting boundaries that protect your space and time and notice, name, and validate your emotions when they make an appearance.
+Give yourself grace, and allow vourself to process what vou're going through without judgment or guilt.